History of neuroimaging: Human circulation balance

 Angelo Mosso's 'human circulation balance.'

 The 'human circulation balance' was a non-invasive way to measure blood flow to the brain during mental activities.
 This technique worked by placing patients on a table that was supported by a fulcrum, allowing the table to sway depending on activity levels.
 When patients were exposed to more cognitively complex stimuli, the table would sway towards the head.
 Invented in 1882 by Angelo Mosso, the 'human circulation balance' is said to be the first technique of neuroimaging created and is what Mosso is most known for.

 Wilhelm Roentgen, creator of the X-ray.

 X-ray

 In the year of 1895, Wilhelm Roentgen developed the first radiograph, more commonly known as the X-ray.
-By 1901, Roentgen had been awarded a Nobel Peace Prize for his discovery.
+By 1901, Roentgen had been awarded the first Nobel Prize in Physics for his discovery.
 Immediately after its release, X-ray machines were being manufactured and used worldwide in medicine.
 The brain is almost entirely composed of soft tissue that is not radio-opaque, meaning it remains essentially invisible to ordinary or plain X-ray examinations.
 This is also true of most brain abnormalities, though there are exceptions.
 For example, a calcified tumor (e.g.,meningioma, craniopharyngioma, and some types of glioma) can easily be seen.